thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

  Update values for multiple variables   Version: 10.14.0.cl or later   Allows updating values for multiple variables in ThoughtSpot.
 Requires ADMINISTRATION role.
 The CAN_MANAGE_VARIABLES permission allows you to manage Formula Variables in the current organization scope.
-The API endpoint allows: * Adding new values to variables * Replacing existing values * Deleting values from variables  When updating variable values, you need to specify: * The variable identifiers * The values to add/replace/remove for each variable * The operation to perform (ADD, REPLACE, REMOVE, CLEAR)  Behaviour based on operation type: * ADD - Adds values to the variable if this is a list type variable, else same as replace. * REPLACE - Replaces all values of a given set of constraints with the current set of values. * REMOVE - Removes any values which match the set of conditions of the variables if this is a list type variable, else clears value. * CLEAR - Removes all constrains for a given variable, scope is ignored
+The API endpoint allows: * Adding new values to variables * Replacing existing values * Deleting values from variables  When updating variable values, you need to specify: * The variable identifiers * The values to add/replace/remove for each variable * The operation to perform (ADD, REPLACE, REMOVE, RESET)  Behaviour based on operation type: * ADD - Adds values to the variable if this is a list type variable, else same as replace. * REPLACE - Replaces all values of a given set of constraints with the current set of values. * REMOVE - Removes any values which match the set of conditions of the variables if this is a list type variable, else clears value. * RESET - Removes all constrains for a given variable, scope is ignored

 ### Parameters